Over 80 US Municipalities’ Sensitive Information, Including Resident’s Personal Data, Left Vulnerable in Massive Data Breach

 Why Should I Trust WizCase?

 WizCase is a widely popular web security platform offering advice and tips for thousands of readers every week.
 Translated into over 30 languages, our website has gained the trust of a wide number of people worldwide.
-Our team regularly discovers new data breaches across the internet and contacts the companies responsible for them prior to publishing any reports.
+I frequently come across fresh instances of data breaches online and reach out to the respective companies before releasing any reports.
 We have found leaks and breaches affecting many different companies from news websites, to popular dating apps, and to the medical industry.
 Together, we’re working hard towards creating a safer online environment for everyone.